Hello everyone,

 For sure.
 I ran the commands you mentioned and now these are the errors I’m getting:

 Ok.
-Re-download the deployment from Edge Impulse and run clean build again :slight_smile: Should work this time (your last error is a bug that was fixed - the fix is already in production, I just checked).
+Re-download the deployment from Edge Impulse and run clean build again Should work this time (your last error is a bug that was fixed - the fix is already in production, I just checked).

 1 Like